How Your Chakras Affect Your Health

 Chakra Healing, Chakra Balancing

 Stagnation, blockages, damage, over activity and/or other forms of imbalance in any of your 7 chakras can impact your life in sometimes seemingly subtle ways ~ sometimes profound.
 These can influence the body on all levels: physical, emotional, mental and spiritual.
-Issues of the 7 chakras may also be interconnected.
+Issues of the 7 chakras are interconnected.
 For example, issues of power may seem to be connected to the 2nd chakra, however impact self-esteem (3rd chakra), or survival, and therefore be tied to the 1st chakra.
 All three chakras may be involved, or one may be governing the situation.

 Imbalances, blockages, and/or damage in the chakras can be caused by trauma, unresolved conflicts, karmic and past life circumstances, belief systems and/or behavioral patterns.
 When imbalances in the chakra system are unresolved, over time the blockage of energy flow will manifest as illness, dis-ease or disorder.
 When the physical body is under continued stress, the chakras will not work properly.
 The key to healing is to address the root cause of the disorder, not just the symptoms.
 It is important to be aware that the symptoms may not manifest in the ‘place’ of the cause.